White-tailed and Mule Deer Hunting Regulations

 IMMEDIATELY after an animal has been killed, the hunter must indicate the date of kill by cutting out the appropriate month and day from the tag provided with the license, and attach it to the base of the antler on antlered deer, or in a slit in the ear on antlerless deer as illustrated on the tag backing.
 The tag, when properly placed, shall remain with the antlers or head until March 31, 2019.
 After the antlers, head or hide have been removed from the carcass, the carcass tag shall remain with the carcass or processed meat until consumed or until March 31, 2019.
 No person may reuse or attempt to reuse any tag issued.
 When any part of an animal is mounted, if the tag is removed from the antlers or ear, the tag must be securely fastened to the back or bottom of the mount and remain there.
 Tags are not transferable.

 - Any deer with at least one visible antler is considered an antlered deer.

 - Resident deer bow license holders may take and possess one deer of any type per season, except harvest of antlerless mule deer is prohibited within deer gun hunting unit 4A, and as stated for special deer bowhunting areas.

 - Nonresident deer bow license holders may take and possess one deer of the type described on their license.
 Harvest of antlerless mule deer is prohibited in unit 4A.

-- Youth deer license holders ages 13 (who qualify), 14 and 15 may take and possess one deer of any species, sex or age, except in units 3B1, 3B2, 4A, 4B, 4C, 4D, 4E and 4F where a special license is required to hunt antlered mule deer.
+- Youth deer license holders ages 14 (in 2018) and 15 may take and possess one deer of any species, sex or age, except in units 3B1, 3B2, 4A, 4B, 4C, 4D, 4E and 4F where a special license is required to hunt antlered mule deer.
 Harvest of antlerless mule deer is prohibited in unit 4A.

 - Deer gun license holders may take and possess one deer of the type described on their license.
 Party hunting is not allowed.